 Why you’ll love it

-Haha, I know I’m not selling it!
-I like it but, you probably won’t if you haven’t grown up eating it.
-However, It’s a Japanese dish I think you should try.
+I like it, but you probably won’t if you haven’t grown up eating it.
+However, it’s a Japanese dish I think you should try.
 If you stay at a traditional inn or a Japanese hotel with a breakfast buffet, they will probably have it on offer.
 I typically like to eat natto mixed with soy sauce and a sprinkle of sugar on top of rice.

 14. Shabu shabu (しゃぶしゃぶ)